bogdan-szabo-sociomantic/ocean-1/README.rst

 releases <https://github.com/sociomantic/ocean/releases>`_

 Releases are handled using `GitHub releases
 <https://github.com/sociomantic/ocean/releases>`_.
-The release notes provided
+The notes associated with a
+major or minor github release are designed to help developers to migrate from one version to another.
+The changes listed are the steps you need to take to move from the previous version to the one listed.

-there are usually structured in 3 sections, a **Migration Instructions**, which are the mandatory steps that users have to do to update to a new version, **Deprecated** which contains deprecated functions that are recommended not to use but will not break any old code, and the **New Features** which are optional new features available in the new version that users might find interesting.
+The release notes are structured in 3 sections, a **Migration Instructions**, which are the mandatory steps that users have to do to update to a new version, **Deprecated** which contains deprecated functions that are recommended not to use but will not break any old code, and the **New Features** which are optional new features available in the new version that users might find interesting.
 Using them is optional, but encouraged.

-Release notes should help developers to migrate from one version to another.
-The changes listed are the steps you need to take to move from the previous version to the one being listed.
-For example, all the steps described in version **v1.5.x** are the steps required to move from **v1.4.x** to **v1.5.x**.
-If you need to jump several versions at once, you should read all the steps from all the intermediate versions.
-For example, to jump from **v1.2.x** to **v1.5.x**, you need to first follow the steps in version **v1.3.x**, then the steps in version **v1.4.x** and finally the steps in version **v1.5.x**.

 .. |BuildStatus| image:: https://ci.sociomantic.com/buildStatus/icon?job=core-team/ocean
 .. _BuildStatus: https://ci.sociomantic.com/job/core-team/job/ocean/